arytdf/Deteccion_de_Estacionalidad_en_Crimen/README.md

 This project seeks to answer the following research questions:

 1. Are there clear seasonal patterns in the incidence of certain types of crimes in the Province of Tierra del Fuego?
-2. Which types of crimes show a higher correlation with certain months or seasons of the year?
+2. Which types of crimes show higher correlation with certain months or seasons of the year?
 3. How can seasonal trends help predict increases in criminal activity and support police resource planning?

-**Hypotheses:**
+The hypotheses to be tested include:

 * **H1:** There is significant seasonality in the occurrence of some types of crimes, with certain peaks repeating during the same months across years.
 * **H2:** Property crimes have higher incidence during summer months due to increased tourism activity and lower property supervision.